akrabat/rulesoflife/index.md

 ### Life

 * Don't deflect when receiving a compliment; say thank you.
-* Take the weekend off; do something that's nothing to do with work.
+* It's okay the weekend off and do something that's nothing to do with work.
-* Be aware of the value of time.
-Time is _expensive_.
+* Be aware of the value of time as it's _expensive_.